 How Long Does it Take to Become a Personal Trainer? —Conclusion

-There’s no point rushing through a course only to fail the exam and then have to pay the hefty recertification fees and sit the exam again.
-6 months will give you more than enough time to go through all of the material slowly and methodically and make sure you are 100% ready for the exam.
+There’s no point rushing through a course only to fail the exam and then have to pay the hefty recertification fees.
+Six months will give you more than enough time to go through all of the material slowly and methodically.

-The above courses are just a few suggestions and my personal favorites, there are many other good PT certifications out there being offered by other bodies that I’ve also reviewed, such as the courses offered by the NCSF, NFPT, NESTA, ISSA and AFAA.
+The above courses are just a few suggestions and my personal favorites, there are many other good PT certifications out there being offered by other bodies that I’ve also reviewed, such as the courses offered by the NCSF, NFPT, NESTA, ISSA, and AFAA.

 Tyler Read has a Bachelor of Science in Kinesiology.
 Tyler is also a certified personal trainer with NASM, ACE and CSCS.
 Tyler’s main goal is to help people get started in the personal training industry and to become successful personal trainers.
 Tyler is the owner of Personal Training Pioneer which helps people get started in the personal training industry and become successful.